matthewmueller/cjs/Readme.md

    React throws errors if it's imported twice on the page and if you bundle `react` and `react-dom/client` on the same page, you'll end up with two Reacts.

    So to avoid this, we externalize node modules.
-So for example, in `react-dom/client`, we'll merge all the local sour ce files, but when we see `require('react')`, we transform that into `require('/node_modules/react')` so it reuses the previously imported React.
+So for example, in `react-dom/client`, we'll merge all the local source files, but when we see `require('react')`, we transform that into `require('/node_modules/react')` so it reuses the previously imported React.

-   The challenge is that we're back using CommonJS.
+   The challenge is that we're back to CommonJS.
 So to fix this we'll detect all these `/node_modules/react`, add ES imports to the top of the source, and rewrite the requires to use our own require:

    ```js
    import __cjs_import_scheduler__ from "/node_modules/scheduler"